PeterEriksson/dugb-3/README.md

 - Tailwind Modals
 - Firebase
 - Node.js (writing cloud functions)
-   - For generating personal notifications when a user has posted/liked/created list.
-Theoratically possible to implement on client side, but after researching the topic I found that cloud functions should be used.
 - Context api (state management)
 - Netlify (hosting)
 - Rapid api (fetching player statistics)